atessahin/Embedded-Edge-AI-Motion-Classifier-with-STM32F4-BlackPill-and-ESP32/README.md

 In the Python files, only `ai_train.py` was written manually; the other Python files (`serial_csv_auto_saver.py`, `data_preprocessing.py`) were AI-generated.
 ## Video
-`My movements in the video are out of sync they don't match the video`
+`!Some of my movements in the video are out of sync; they don't match the video!`

 - https://youtu.be/WerAh7AALbo